 Tax issues in Hong Kong are normally handled by accountants.

-Lawyers do not usually give legal opinions in this respect.
+Lawyers in Hong Kong do not usually give legal opinions in this respect.

 There are no disclosure requirements specifically relating to securitisation under Hong Kong law.
-Please see 4.2 General Disclosure Laws or Regulations for certain general rules for disclosure applicable to securitisation.
+However, please see 4.2 General Disclosure Laws or Regulations for certain general rules for disclosure applicable to securitisation.

-Where a securitisation involves the issuance of debt securities, the issuance may be subject to the disclosure/registration regime under the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Chapter 32) (CWUMPO) and the Securities and Futures Ordinance (Chapter 571) (SFO), as applicable.
+Where a securitisation involves the issuance of debt securities, the issuance may be subject to the disclosure/registration regime under the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
+32) (CWUMPO) and the Securities and Futures Ordinance (Cap.
+571) (SFO), as applicable.

 Under the CWUMPO, an offer of debt securities to the public in Hong Kong, unless otherwise exempted, must be issued with a prospectus that complies with the mandatory requirements set forth in the CWUMPO.
 For instance, the prospectus must specify the general nature of the business of the issuer, the investors' rights in respect of interest, security and redemption, and other information that is sufficient to enable a reasonable person to form a valid and justifiable opinion in investing in such debt securities.
 Additionally, unless otherwise exempted, the issuance must also be authorised by the Securities and Futures Commission (SFC).

 Nevertheless, the CWUMPO and the SFO also provide a number of exemptions in respect of the above requirements.
-The below two exemptions are often sought by the parties in a securitisation.
+The following two exemptions are often sought by the parties in a securitisation.

 Additionally, the Code on Unlisted Structured Investment Products promulgated by the SFC also sets forth certain disclosure requirements that might be applicable in a securitisation transaction in Hong Kong.
 For instance, the prospectus for the debt securities should contain a description of the key components of the transaction structure, a description of the events of default in which the debt securities may be terminated before the scheduled maturity and the rights of the investors in the event of such termination.